Charlotte de Witte and KNTXT took over ADE with a pop-up shop, live streams and a sell-out event at Amsterdam Dance Event.

-But before I do, I get it.
-Charlotte de Witte has millions of fans, sold out shows at Awakenings and is a star.
+But before I break this down, Charlotte de Witte has millions of fans, sold-out shows at Awakenings and is a star.
 This level of content might feel a million miles away from where you are – there are some key lessons here (even for me).

 The blueprint to success is right in front of you, you just have to look in the right places.

-KNTXT changed their brand colours to match ADE’s.
+KNTXT changed their brand colours to black and yellow

 ADE’s brand colours are black and yellow.

-Last Thursday, KNTXT changed all of their Instagram branding too black and yellow.
+Last Thursday, KNTXT changed all of their Instagram branding to black and yellow.

 Here’s a list of what they did in 48 hours:

-• Changed the location of their bio to pop-up store location.
+Changed the location of their bio to a pop-up store location.

 KNTXT has announced a pop-up store that will open between 19-23rd October.
 Fans, industry members and Amsterdam locals are free to visit, hang out and spend money.